Muqtadir27/Machine-Learning-Programs/README.md

-# Machine-Programs
+# Machine-Learning-Programs
-This repository contain basic Machine Learning programs .
-Starting from the Linear Regression to Random Forest .
-A basic logic is implemented and can be easy understandable
+This repo consists of ML programs from Linear Regression to Random Forest, their logic, and their implementation